 I offer consultancy on any aspect of the course for most Philosophy and Religious Studies specifications.
-I offer bespoke packages to cater to any gap in knowledge, expertise, or experience, to support all teachers in becoming confident and skilled at delivering the syllabus, so that students can excel.
-I'd be happy to discuss your needs.
+I offer bespoke packages to cater to any gap in knowledge, expertise, or experience, to support all teachers in becoming skilled at delivering the syllabus, so that students can excel.
+Please get in touch to discuss your needs.

 INSET training for teachers

 I offer teacher training during INSETS or workshops, master classes, or talks, flexibly throughout the year.
 This can be tailored to specifically meet the needs of your staff.
 A day or half day at your school can be created through consultation by selecting sessions from a range of options to best meet the needs of your staff.
 It could include:

 - Master Class on any topic or aspect of the syllabus content.